 56: The deadlift is the most functional exercise out there.
 You will be hip-hinging to pick stuff off the ground for the rest of your life; you want to make sure you’re pretty good at it.

 57: The deadlift is 1000X more functional than anything that can be done on a stability ball, bosu ball or dynamic discs.
 This is unless you can figure out how to pull Max weight on one of those contraptions.

 58: Losing strength and power are two of the most critical aspects of aging.
-Losing these two really limits your ability to live because you won’t be able to get off the toilet, walk up stairs or get out of your car.
-Deadlifting is the best exercise for holding on to strength and power throughout your whole entire body.
-In other words, you could call it the elixir of youth ! ⚗️
+Losing these two limits your ability to live because you won’t be able to get off the toilet, walk up stairs or get out of your car.
+Deadlifting is the best exercise for holding on to strength and power throughout your whole body.
+In other words, you could call it the elixir of youth! ⚗️

-59: Do you want to get an absolutely shredded back?
+59: Do you want to get a shredded back?
 I will let you guess what exercise you need to do…

 60: Performing deadlifts is the best supplementary exercise to increase your squat, the other king of all exercises.